 The New Rule has been applied to the highlighted cells.

 The minimum value has been highlighted with the Orange color.
-And the maximum value has been highlighted with the Gold color.
+The maximum value has been highlighted with the Gold color.

 All the values in between the maximum and minimum values have been highlighted with a gradient of Orange and Gold colors.